wekeo/learn-sral/README.md

 **environment.yml**.
 This contains all the information we need to install the relevant packages.

+The conda package manager can be very slow, so we will install a new "solver" that speeds things up.
+To do this, from the Anaconda prompt (Windows) or in the terminal (OSx/Linux) you can run:

+`conda install -n base conda-libmamba-solver`

-To create the environment, run:
+Once the line above is run, to create out Python environment, we run:

-`conda env create -f environment.yml`
+`conda env create -f environment.yml --solver=libmamba`

 This will create a Python environment called **cmts_learn_sral**.
 The environment won't be activated by default.
 To activate it, run: